studio-thgie/phd.thgie.ch/output/expose.md

 - [1.
 Introduction and problem statement](#1.%20Introduction%20and%20problem%20statement)
 - [2.
 Current state of research](#2.%20Current%20state%20of%20research)
-	- todo: literature, image in local video game history, own research
+	- todo: literature, image in local video game history
 - [3.
 Objectives and research questions](#3.%20Objectives%20and%20research%20questions)
 	- todo: [3.1.2](#3.1.2%20Bridging%20the%20analysis%20of%20visuality%20and%20technology%20in%20video%20games) needs to be expanded
 	- todo: [3.1.3](#3.1.3%20Discourse%20on%20multimodality%20of%20coding%20for%20visuality) needs to be rewritten